Church History

 Scripture and history alike reveal that Jesus’ brother James the Just led the first assembly after Jesus’ death.
 At his side were Peter (Cephas) and John, who together were known as the Three Pillars of Jerusalem.
 This early council guided the Nazarene movement in faith, unity, and righteousness.

-In the same spirit, Nazarene Way Church was founded with three original members, who together form the church’s leadership council:
+In the same spirit, Nazarene Way Church was founded with three original members, who spearheaded the church’s growing leadership council:

 Evan Webb, Council Member and Steward of Fellowship

-From the beginning, the church has gathered for Sabbath services—which begin on Friday evening—the same sacred time observed by Jesus and his disciples.
+From the beginning, the church has gathered for Sabbath services—the same sacred time observed by Jesus and his disciples.
 These services are broadcast online, allowing seekers from around the world to join in the restoration of the original Way.

 Nazarene Way Church has been granted tax-exempt status as a church under Section 501(c)(3) of the Internal Revenue Code.